 - You agree to visit your in-laws more frequently than you prefer.
 Optionally, you could decide to stay home and have some alone time.

 The key to making a fair decision is to not lose sight of the individual and the marriage.
 You can’t always insist on doing everything the way you prefer.
 Neither should you always blindly do everything the way your spouse prefers.

-For major issues, like your fundamental beliefs about life and faith, you never compromise those.
+Major issues, such as fundamental beliefs about life and faith, are never meant to be compromised.
 Here are a couple of examples of this:

 - You believe sexual intimacy is reserved for marriage, so you refuse to progress your intimacy beyond a certain point until after your wedding.

 - Your spouse wants to lie about your finances to save money, but you tell the truth anyway.